instructed-glacier-model/igm-doc/docs/about/help.md

 # Need Help?

+## Discord Chat Server

-For any IGM-related questions, you can reach out to the community through the Discord channel.
-Just send an email to guillaume.jouvet@unil.ch to request access to the IGM Discord chat.
+For any IGM-related questions, feel free to connect with the community on the Discord channel.
+To gain access, send an email request to guillaume.jouvet@unil.ch.

+## Support Guidelines

-If you need support or feedback from others (such as developers), and you're experiencing an issue, you may need to share your setup.
-In that case, it is crucial to provide a **fully reproducible** and **well-organized** setup folder to facilitate communication and save time.
-To that end, please provide a download link to a setup folder with the following structure:
+If you require assistance or feedback from developers or other users, and you are encountering an issue, it is essential to share a **fully reproducible** and **well-organized** setup folder.
+This will streamline communication and save time.
+Please provide a download link or even better an access to a github repository with a setup folder structured as follows:

-- A sub-folder (e.g., `experiment`) with the parameter file
+- A sub-folder (e.g., `experiment`) containing the parameter file.
-- A sub-folder (e.g., `data`) with the input data (if any)
+- A sub-folder (e.g., `data`) containing the input data (if applicable).
-- A sub-folder (e.g., `user`) with the user modules  (if any)
+- A sub-folder (e.g., `user`) containing user modules (if applicable).
-- a README file that includes
+- A README file that includes:
-   + The exact version of IGM (tag or version to check out)
+   - The exact version of IGM (tag or version to check out).
-   + The command to run in order to reproduce the error (e.g., `igm_run experiment=params`)
+   - The command to run to reproduce the error (e.g., `igm_run experiment=params`).
-   + A description of the issue
+   - A clear description of the issue.
-   + (Optional) The version of external libraries, if relevant (e.g., TensorFlow, xarray, etc.)
+   - (Optional) The version of external libraries, if relevant (e.g., TensorFlow, xarray, etc.).